jameskirk36/lizard-website/content/pages/components.md

   https://ucarecdn.com/10c63063-1e9a-42a7-a90f-a33701f79eb6/-/crop/768x655/0,176/-/preview/
 subtitle: >-
-  Training packages to improve your health, focusing on building strength, creatiing positive nutrition habits, increasing confidence and measuring progress
+  Training packages to improve your health, focusing on building strength, creating positive nutrition habits, increasing confidence and measuring progress
 section1: >-
   ## What does training with me involve?

-  I offer a free consultation where we can have a talk about what your health and fitness goals are, this will include a lifestlye assessment and body metrics.
+  I offer a free consultation where we can have a talk about what your health and fitness goals are, this will include a lifestyle assessment and body metric measurements.

   My packages include:

+  \*\*\*\*Due to the current closure of gyms I am offering AT HOME training plans, modified to your equipment options and adaptable over time\*\*\*\*

   * Weekly face to face personal training sessions in the gym (1 or 2 sessions